Sequential stub matching for uniform generation of directed graphs with a given degree sequence: The probability of generating a given digraph

 with

-Note that $\Delta_r$ counts the number of \emph{unsuitable pairs}, i.e. the number of pairs of the unmatched in-stubs with out-stubs that induce a self-loop or multi-edge.
+Here $\Delta_r$ counts the number of \emph{unsuitable pairs} at step $r$, i.e. the number of pairs of the unmatched in-stubs with out-stubs that will induce a self-loop or multi-edge if added, and $\Lambda_r$ counts the number of suitable pairs (multiplied by the importance sampling factor).
 In the sequel we refer to a combination of an unmatched in- and out-stub as a \emph{pair}.
-To simplify the analysis of $\Delta_r$ and $\Lambda_r$, they are also written as a sum of several quantities.
-Hence we further split
+Furthermore, we also split